 Access to Cabinet records

 Cabinet records and Cabinet notebooks are accessible through the National Archives.

 Under changes to the public access provisions of the Archives Act 1983 approved by Parliament in May 2010, the open access period for most Australian Government records (including Cabinet records) will commence after 20 years instead of 30 years.
 The change will be phased in over the next 10 years with the closed period reducing by two years on 1 January each year until 2020.
-In 2015 Cabinet records up to and including 1989 will be in the open access period.
+In 2015 Cabinet records up to and including 1989 are in the open access period.

 The open access period for Cabinet notebooks has also changed.
 Cabinet notebooks, which had previously been available after 50 years, will now be released after 30 years.
 This change will also be phased in over 10 years with the closed period reducing by three years on 1 January each year.
-In 2015 Cabinet notebooks up to and including 1974 will be in the open access period.
+In 2015 Cabinet notebooks up to and including 1974 are in the open access period.

 Explore Cabinet further

 - About Cabinet records – includes information about submissions, memoranda, decisions and Cabinet Office files.

 - Cabinet notebooks – notes recorded during Cabinet meetings.

 - By year – explore digitised Cabinet records 1965 to 1989 and Cabinet notebooks 1950 to 1954.